Chapter 1 : Chapter 1.

 She smiled, “Just a cautionary procedure.”

 She checked her clipboard.
 “Thank you.
 Now, will you please follow me?”

 She led us through cramped hallways, all the time dodging other sick patients.
 Mum and I didn’t know what floor would have been appropriate for us to go to, so we ended up on the second, per the receptionist at the front desk.
 It was the floor for Magical Bugs, but since no one seemed to know what was causing my pain, it seemed like the best option to come to this ward.

 “Okay, we’ll put you in room 6.” said the Healer, walking into a spotless room.
 Mum and I sat down into the two empty seats by the window and the healer sat down across from us at a desk.
 “So what brings you here today, Miss Longbottom?”

 “Well,” I started.
-“I’ve been having some pretty terrible back pain recently and nothing I do seems to help.”
+“I’ve been having some pretty terrible stomach pain recently and nothing I do seems to help.”

 “I see,” she said, scribbling something down on the clipboard.
-“Can you explain the back pain?”
+“Can you explain the pain?”